Madsml/SSVMwithBoundedErrorRates/README.md

 More detailed discription can be found in Section 5.3 Real Data Analysis in the main paper.

 ## Code
+We provide the code to run each simulation and real data analysis end to end.
+In order to get the same (or similar) number as reported, one can set random seeds from 0 to 99 to do 100 replications.

 ### 1. ./JASAcode/R/:
 The folder contains a list of source code.